 Senior Master Sgt.
 Frank J. Busso Jr. is the accordionist with the Air Force Strings, The United States Air Force Band, Joint Base Anacostia-Bolling, Washington, D.C.
 Originally from Staten Island, New York, his Air Force career began in 2005.
-Busso currently serves as the band's section chief for live production and is an additional duty first sergeant.
+Busso currently serves as the Air Force Strings' Superintendent and is an additional duty first sergeant.

 Busso attended Boston University and received a Bachelor of Science degree in business administration in 2001.
 He studied accordion with Frank Busso Sr. at the Staten Island Music School in New York.
 Prior to joining the Air Force, Busso was an instructor and arranger with the Boston University Athletic Bands.
 He was also an instructor at the Staten Island Music School, where his students earned many regional and national titles in competition.